austinredthomas/sufferingindex/README.md

 # Suffering Index Lite

-A simple web app that visualizes data related to human suffering—think mortality rates, violence, or poverty—so we can better understand where the world hurts the most.
+A simple web app that visualizes data related to human suffering – mortality rates, violence, or poverty – so we can better understand where the world hurts the most.

 This project exists to practice modern DevOps workflows while working on something with meaning.